 - Comprehensive: This insures your car against damage caused by events like theft and vandalism.

 Both of these optional coverages typically come with a deductible.
 A deductible is the portion of an insurance claim you agree to pay.
 Your deductibles will factor into how your auto insurance rates are calculated.
 The higher the deductible the lower your rates.

 What goes into your Oshawa car Insurance rate?

 The average age of drivers shopping for car insurance at Kanetix.ca is 38 and male drivers (65%) outnumber females (35%) by a significant degree.
-Car insurance shoppers in Oshawa realize that the rate offered by auto insurance firms relies on several different elements.
-Where you live in Oshawa, your commute, the car you drive, and your driving history are all factors that will be evaluated by your insurance provider.
+Car insurance shoppers in Oshawa realize that the rate offered by auto insurance firms relies on several different elements, including the following:

 Quite simply, some cars have higher theft rates than others.
 Other models cost more to repair while some are safer to drive.
 These variations as well as dozens of other differences are examined carefully when generating insurance premiums.